Contentsquare launches new AI agent and analytics capabilities across ChatGPT apps, LLM traffic, and conversation intelligence ->

 • Click heatmaps: see how frequently users click or tap on elements of your web pages.
 Are there a lot of clicks on a non-clickable element, or are users overlooking the button you want them to click?

-• Move heatmaps: see where desktop users move their mouse as they navigate a page.
+• Move maps: see where desktop users move their mouse as they navigate a page.
 Is there a lot of mouse movement on important sections of the page?

-• Zoning heatmaps: see how users interact with specific elements on your page
+• Zone-based heatmaps: see how users interact with specific elements on your page, with the ability to view conversion and revenue attribution per element so you can understand which page components drive business results

 Heatmaps help you identify opportunities to improve your page copy, layout, CTA placement, messaging, and design.